nfriedly/SLSignPageData/readme.md

 **signPageData(RondavuData, [privateKey=null, [fieldsToSign=['page','user','primary_mo','mos']]])**

 Modifies and returns the signed RondavuData object with the keys specified by `fieldsToSign` converted to Base64 and a `signature` field added and populated.
-If no privateKey is given, the global one supplied to `setPrivateKey()` will be used.
+If no `privateKey` is given, the global one supplied to `setPrivateKey()` will be used.

 **setPrivateKey(privateKey)**

 Accepts a string `privateKey` - this should be the contents of the `sign_private_key` supplied by Sociable Labs.
+This becomes the default private key used by the other methods unless you supply one.

 **signField(base64Data, [privateKey=null])**